-Fig. 8.
-Selected results from self-scaling benchmark of DECstation 5000/200.
+Figure 8: Selected Results from Self-Scaling Benchmark of DECstation 5000/200.
 In this figure, we show selected results from the revised self-scaling benchmark of the DECstation 5000/200.
-Graph (a) shows three plateaus in unqueBytes, due to the different effective file cache sizes for reads and writes.
+Graph a shows three plateaus in uniqueBytes, due to the different effective file cache sizes for reads and writes.
 The focal points chosen for uniqueBytes are 2 MB, 15 MB, and 36 MB.
-The focal points for the other parameters are sizeMean = 40 KB, readFrac = 0.5, processNum = 1, seqFrac = 0.5.
-Note in graph (b) how reads are much faster than writes at uniqueBytes 15 MB, slightly slower than writes at uniqueBytes 36 MB, and approximately the same speed at uniqueBytes 2 MB.
+The focal points for the other parameters is sizeMean = 40 KB, readFrac = 0.5, processNum = 1, seqFrac = 0.5.
+Note in graph b how reads are much faster than writes at uniqueBytes 15 MB, slightly slower than writes at uniqueBytes 36 MB, and approximately the same speed at uniqueBytes 2 MB.
 These results helped us understand that, due to the default limit on the number of dirty file cache blocks allowed, the effective file cache size for writes was much smaller than the file cache size for reads.

-to Sprite's LFS, which improves write performance by grouping multiple small writes into fewer large writes [Rosenblum and Ousterhout 1991].
+exercise the disk for both reads and writes, writes are faster than reads.
+This phenomenon is due to Sprite's LFS, which improves write performance by grouping multiple small writes into fewer large writes.

-8.1.3 HP 730, Convex C240, Solbourne 5E/905.
-Figures 9 and 10 give selected graphs from self-scaling benchmark runs on an HP 730, Convex C240, and Solbourne 5E/905 (complete results for these machines, as well as results for two client-server file systems, can be found in the Appendix).
+8.1.3.
+HP 730, Convex C240, Solbourne 5E/905

+Figures 9 and 10 give selected graphs from self-scaling benchmark runs on an HP 730, Convex C240, and Solbourne 5E/905 (complete results can be found in [Chen92].
 In this section, we highlight some insights gained from these benchmark results.